tymyrddin/red-recon/source/docs/scanning/portsdb.md

-# Port scanning cheatsheet
+# Ports database

 The [Ports Database](https://www.speedguide.net/ports.php) is a comprehensive, searchable database of official and unofficial tcp/udp port assignments, known vulnerabilities, trojans, applications use and more.

 * System Ports (0-1023)
 * User Ports (1024-49151)